msu/pika-orm/README.md

 ## Quick Start

-Here is an example of GrugORM in action:
+Here is an example of PikaORM in action:

 ```java
 // a POJO model class